CraftyCurtis05/CraftyCurtis05/README.md

 <div id="about-me">
 :sparkles: About Me:

-• :computer: I am a Full-Stack Developer.
+• :computer: I am a Full-Stack Developer from Ohio in the United States.

 • :mag_right: I’m currently looking for work as a Software Engineer and contributing to Full-Stack Web Application Development.